-In fact, convincing marketing leaders to invest in tried-and-tested martech — even ones that offer the ideal customer profile, like a customer data platform (CDP) — requires a well-laid-out business case. that takes substantial energy and ideation to construct.
+In fact, convincing marketing leaders to invest in tried-and-tested tech — even ones that offer the ideal customer profile, like a customer data platform (CDP) — requires a well-laid-out business case. that takes substantial energy and ideation to construct.

 Hesitance from CMO to ‘disrupt’ existing database setup

 Even if you make a compelling case for a new solution, your CMO may be unwilling to make wholesale, or even partial, changes to your present marketing database foundation.

 In short, these CMOs are change-averse (and short-sighted).
 Oftentimes, these executives will say they don’t want to spend time or resources onboarding and learning new systems or note they think they can leverage existing tools to create a unified customer profile.